At least 23 dead after tornado-spawning storms roll through Mississippi. One town is 'gone,' resident says - KESQ

 In Carroll County, three people died in one home, coroner Mark Stiles told CNN, adding that it appears they were killed in a tornado.
 Additionally, two people were killed in Monroe County in northeastern Mississippi, coroner Alan Gurley said.

-In ravaged Rolling Fork, the tornado damaged homes and buildings, gutted trees and tore down power lines in the area, Showah told CNN.
-The tornado was moving at 50 mph when it was located over the town just after 8 p.m.
-CT, the National Weather Service said.
+The tornado damaged homes and buildings, gutted trees and tore down power lines in the area, Showah told CNN.

 Showah’s grandmother’s home suffered roof damage and its air conditioners were ripped out, Showah said, but her grandmother is safe.
 Most of the trees in her grandmother’s yard have been downed, including one that her grandfather planted 50 years ago.